Are you on board with the idea that you need to devote more time and resources to your blog posts?

 If you see anything highlighted in red, it means there’s a problem.
 Review the suggestion, make the necessary changes and then move on.
 Once everything is green, you know that you can confidently publish your post.

-Do you enjoy the feeling of clicking “publish” and seeing your blog post go live?
+Do you enjoy the feeling of clicking “publish” on your WordPress blog and seeing your blog post go live?

 There is no replacement for this feeling.
 It gives you a sense of accomplishment.
 It gives you the feeling that you can do anything.

-While this is a big step in the right direction, you’re only halfway home.
+While this is a big step in the right direction as far as your blog content goes, you’re only halfway home.
 You now need to share your content with as many people as possible.

-This social media management tool gives you access to a variety of high level features, all of which allow you to easily share your content with your audience.
+This social network management tool gives you access to a variety of high level features, all of which allow you to easily share your blog content with your audience.

 Do you remember the days when you had to jump, from one social profile to the next, to post an update?